 Oh deary me, what to do?
 Mitch has us hamstrung!
 It’s not fairrrrrrrrrrrrr.
 What’s that you say?
 Nuke the filibuster???
 Are you crazy?
 What, says Manchin, and destroy democracy?

 No shit, he actually says that.
 I won’t be the Senator who destroyed democracy.
 By putting an end to the GOP’s unprecedented obstruction, which, currently, is actually destroying democracy.
 I shit you not.

 Sometimes it falls upon the shoulders of an unsuspecting generation to save American democracy.
 Sure, but what if those shoulders can’t take the load, Eddie?
-What if that generation remains obstinately, obtusely unsuspecting, sitting on its collective hands, pretending all’s well until all is finally lost?
+What if that generation remains obstinately, obtusely unsuspecting, sitting on its collective hands, pretending all’s well until finally all’s lost?
 There’s about a year until the mid-terms.
 That’s what’s left.
 After that, this bullshit continues, we’re going to see white minority rule as effected by grinning white Jack-o’lanterns of Mitch’s ilk into the indefinite future, and those idiots will run America into the ground.
 They don’t care.
 They’ve got their gated communities, I guess.
 I guess they figure they have safe hideaways to run to after the smash-and-grab.
 I hope they’re all drowned in their subterranean safe rooms by the rising sea levels they didn’t think were real.
 I hope their hilltop mansions burn in the wildfires.
-For all the good that’ll do by that point.
+For all the good that’ll do the rest if us by that point.